cristobalza/santiago_accident_classifier/README.md

     This dataset was also obtained from the BCN (same source as the Vector Maps).

+### Prerequisites

+Things you need to know or get installed in your machine in order to recreate this project or do something similar:

-- How to navigate your machine Terminal
+- Know how to navigate your machine Terminal

-- Have installed Anaconda and Jupyter Notebook
+- Have installed Anaconda package manager and Jupyter Notebooks in your machine.

 - Software you need to get installed in your machine: